Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 tab.
 There are four types of graphs supported : Pie, Bar and Gantt charts, but also Burndown charts used in Scrum methodology.
 Like the list of artifact (table renderer), the graphical view respond to the selection criteria.
-For more details, see ?.
+For more details, see `Charts renderer`_.

 Tracker Report Management
 -------------------------